Child Care Licensing

 The Child Care Licensing Division is located in the Sunset Drive Office Building, 11811 S. Sunset Drive, Suite 2700, Olathe, Kansas 66061.

-The Johnson County Department of Health and Environment's Child Care Licensing division works with all child care facilities in Johnson County.
+The Johnson County Department of Health and Environment's Child Care Licensing division works with all child care facilities in Johnson, Miami and Franklin counties in Kansas.
 According to the Kansas Child Care Licensing Law, anyone providing care for children other than those related by blood, marriage or adoption, must be licensed with the Kansas Department of Health and Environment.

 The following classes are required before becoming a child care provider: